-Dr. Stephen Fitch is trained to manage and treat facial trauma.
+Dr. Fok is trained to manage and treat facial trauma.
 There are an infinite number of ways in which the face can be damaged and thus need some type of reconstruction.
 Accidents, falls, automobile crashes and interpersonal violence are among the most common causes.
 Some of the main types of facial injuries resulting from these instances are lacerations, fractured teeth, fractured jaws, fractured facial bones, knocked out teeth and intraoral lacerations.

 There are three main classifications used by health professionals in their trauma assessment: